-Check out the new SUMMER SCREEN-FREE PLAY PLANS, developed to inspire families to play together: Chalk, Mud and Water.
+Check out the new FALL FAMILY PLAY PLANS, developed to inspire families to play together: Playdough, Leaves and Cardboard Boxes.
 Feel free to download your own copy of each plan in either color or black and white.
 Have a look and let the screen-free play begin!

 Beyond Remote Controlled Childhood

 Announcing TRUCE Founder, Diane Levin's new book, Beyond Remote Controlled Childhood: Teaching Young Children in the Media Age (NAEYC, 2013; www.naeyc.org).
 It is a much-needed resource for teachers who are seeking ways to support children (and families) whose lives and learning have been impacted by today's popular culture and media-saturated world.
 The issues Levin addresses speak directly to TRUCE's concerns about the loss of play.
 The book provides many successful strategies for working with children and families at school and at home.
 Available at www.naeyc.org and amazon.com

 Facing the Screen Dilemma: Young Children, Technology and Early Education »

 A 20-page guide written to help early childhood educators make informed decisions about whether, why, how and when to use screen technologies with young children.
 It is a joint project of TRUCE, the Campaign for a Commercial Free Childhood and the Alliance for Childhood.

 You can also download a summary of this guide, one for early childhood professionals and one for parents of infants and young children, by clicking on the following link and to the bottom of the page: http://www.commercialfreechildhood.org/screendilemma.

 Teachers Resisting Unhealthy Children's Entertainment (TRUCE) is a national group of educators deeply concerned about how children's entertainment and toys are affecting the play and behavior of children in our classrooms.